microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 Model output shape: [1, 1, 1000]
 ```

-The input to the model is a 3-channel image of height 224 and width 224 (which can also be represented as an array of size 224 * 224 * 3 = 150528).
+The input to the model is a 3-channel image of height 224 and width 224, which can also be represented as an array of size 224 * 224 * 3 = 150528.
 The shape of the output is 1 x 1 x 1000, which can be represented as an array of 1000 elements.
 Allocate an array to store the model's output.

 ```python
 predictions = model.FloatVector(output_shape.Size())